 tools are so basic that if you know how to

-you could very easily figure out what
+you can very easily figure out what

 most of them do.
 But we're going to get into

-those generalities of the things of how
+those generalities of how

 to use those tools